 - Category: Manufacturing

 Disruptive technology is driving massive changes in multiple verticals across the world, from finance to healthcare.
 Surprisingly, manufacturing is only recently harnessing the latest digital innovations for greater efficiency, opportunities and revenue.
-Digitization is no longer an option, manufactures who are looking to stay ahead of the game must embrace digital transformation in the era of Industry 4.0.
+Digitization is no longer an option, manufacturers who are looking to stay ahead of the game must embrace digital transformation in the era of Industry 4.0.

 Disruptive technologies such as Artificial Intelligence (AI), Machine Learning (ML), Industrial Internet of Things (IIoT), Virtual Reality (VR), Augmented Reality (AR), Big Data, wearables and 3d printing are reshaping the manufacturing industry as we know it.

-Research by PwC indicates that a whopping 86% out of 2000 manufacturers are looking forward to cost reductions and greater revenue due to digital transformation efforts during the course of the next five years.
+Research by PwC indicates that a whopping 86% out of 2000 manufacturers are looking forward to costing reductions and greater revenue due to digital transformation efforts during the course of the next five years.

 Let’s take a look at some of the changes taking place due to disruption.